wheetazlab/azurefunction-pgp/README.md

 - Create a storage account.
 - Create a function app.
 - Assign a system-assigned managed identity to the function app.
-- Grant the managed identity access to Storage Account "A", Storage Account "B", and the Key Vault.
+- Grant the managed identity access to Storage Account "SRC", Storage Account "DST", and the Key Vault.
 - Deploy the function app code to the specified Azure Function App.

 Make sure to replace the placeholders in the `deploy.sh` script with your actual values before running it.